themeblvd/portfolios/readme.txt

 == Changelog ==

 = 1.1.6 - 01/20/2019 =
+* Allow portfolio taxonomies to be available through REST API and applied with Gutenberg.

 = 1.1.5 - 09/07/2018 =
 * Allow portfolio items to be available through REST API and editable with Gutenberg.